Capstone Course: Developing Financial Plans

 Published by: Money Education

-The Process of Financial Planning: Developing a Financial Plan, 2nd Edition
+The Fundamentals of Writing a Financial Plan – 2nd Edition

 Published by: The National Underwriter Company